-- 40. Progress Indicators (PI) have been provided for each of the investment proposals in Appendix 7.
+- 41. Progress Indicators (PI) have been provided for each of the investment proposals in Appendix 7.
 Wherever possible it also indicates the base line value.
-In addition, use of some broader indicators may be useful to monitor progress in respect of the overall Regional Energy Cooperation program. - 41.
-The indicators will be compiled in the format given in Table 2 below for each country on the basis of official information to be given by each country and a regional table prepared on the basis of the country tables.

-42. Indicators, 5, 6, 7 and 8 relating to energy imports and exports should cover only transactions among CAREC countries and those of CAREC countries with Russia, Iran, Georgia, Turkey, and South Asia (Pakistan and India).
+In addition, use of some broader indicators may be useful to monitor progress in respect of the overall Regional Energy Cooperation program. - 42.
+The indicators will be compiled in the format given in Table 2 below for each country on the basis of official information to be given by each country and information from other sources and a regional table prepared on the basis of the country tables.
+It is recognized that reporting data for the indicators will be voluntary on the basis of the best national efforts. - 43.
+Indicators, 5, 6, 7 and 8 relating to energy imports and exports should cover only transactions among CAREC countries and those of CAREC countries with Russia, Iran, Georgia, Turkey, and South Asia (Pakistan and India).
 It is assumed that exports to and from Europe will take place through Turkey or Russia and would be included within the data reported for Turkey and Russia.
-China will include exports to and imports from all CAREC countries, but not from any other countries.
+The data for China will include exports to and imports from all CAREC countries, but not from any other country.
 Further the term "energy" consists of oil, natural gas, coal and electricity (in the context of this table) and each country needs to have separate rows for each item relevant to its economy.
 These numbers could help monitor the growth in energy trade and the energy flow in the respective energy corridors such as CA-SA, CA -China, Intra-Central Asia, CA-Turkey (EU), and CA-Russia